KevinKeWang/tiny_rack/README.md

 The power supply uses the original 7812/7912 LDO scheme. which is simple and reliable. and I've tested the ripple on the +/-12V rails to under 100mV under all load conditions.
 You can check the separate test report. it's not a perfect solution at the moment. but you can know exactly what kind of standards it can achieve.
 Regarding the heatsink.
 I designed two options.
 One is a standard component with soldering and the other is a custom heatsink with a hole spacing of 32mm x 32mm. heat sinks provide lower height to allow the box to accommodate deeper modules.

+**In the current scheme, the use of +5V is not recommended and will increase the output ripple on all channels.Possibly improved later.**

 ## Schematics and PCB
 [All the PCB design files here](https://github.com/KevinKeWang/tiny_rack/tree/93aa4f3181c854528b71964095c1c5eb0407a9e2/power%20pcb "PCB Files")